JOIN LOGIN JOIN

-We answer the burning questions about female Space Marines, their place in the Warhammer 40k lore, and the community debate.
+Your guide to the burning questions about Female Space Marines, their place in the Warhammer 40k lore, and the community debate.

 Jayne-amp-Gabs female space marines

 As the game has grown in popularity, so has its diverse player base.
 Incorporating female Space Marines could reflect and respect that diversity.
-However, there seems to be a large portion of the player base that this angers as well.
+However, a significant portion of the player base is also angered by this possibility, and loves to point out a number of reasons why Female Space Marines doesn’t work.

 Maybe the biggest question for GW is whether there is market demand for them.
-From a commercial viewpoint, there’s clear interest.
+From a commercial perspective, there is clear interest.
 Many hobbyists have already converted miniatures or sourced third-party figures to represent Female Space Marines.
-But would the move hurt the company with its existing fanbase?
+But would the move harm the company with its existing fan base?
+Why female space marines doe

-It just might… but introducing female Space Marines can open the door to new stories, conflicts, and narrative possibilities.
+It might… However, introducing female Space Marines can open the door to new stories, conflicts, and narrative possibilities.
 Most importantly, for Games Workshop, though, it can open the door to new audiences and revenue streams.

 Sisters of Battle vs. Female Space Marines